jeffrafter/jeffrafter.github.io/content/blog/releasing-github-actions/index.md

 npm install --production
 ```

-Now our `node_modules` folder is smaller, but it still can't be added to our release because we've explicitly ignored it.
+Now our `node_modules` folder is smaller (depending on your package versions this could save more than 160 megabytes), but it still can't be added to our release because we've explicitly ignored it.
 We'll have to remove that line from the `.gitignore`.
 On a Mac you can run:

 ```bash
 sed -i '' '/node_modules/d' .gitignore